JGCRI/pridr/README.md

-# pridr: A software package that can represent and projectincome distributions dynamically using various input data.
+# pridr: A software package that can represent and project income distributions dynamically.

 ## Summary
 This package can flexibly generate income deciles based on multiple approaches such as a lognormal based approach or a more detail PCA driven model.